-If you are left-handed, should you learn left-handed or just stick with the way a right-handed person plays?
+If you are left-handed, should you learn left handed (upside down and backwards), or just stick with the way a right-handed person plays?

 And the answer is…it depends.
 It depends on whether you are brand new and have never picked up the guitar or you have been working at it for a while.